T-Duality in Gauged Linear Sigma-Models with Torsion: Linear sigma-models for torsional compactifications

 Let us consider the elliptic curve $E_T=\mathbb{C}/(\mathbb{Z}+ T\mathbb{Z})$ associated with the complex structure of the two-torus fiber.
-Anticipating on the results of section~\ref{sec:self}, by imposing invariance of the theory under T-duality we obtain that $\mathfrak{w}\bar{U}$ should belong to the same charge lattice as $\mathfrak{w}$, for a generic choice of complex topological charge $\mathfrak{w}$; this constraint is actually rather strong.
+Anticipating on the results of section~\ref{sec:self}, by imposing invariance of the theory under T-duality we obtain that $\mathfrak{w}\bar{U}$ should belong to the same charge lattice as $\mathfrak{w}$.
+Assuming that this condition should hold for {\it any} choice of complex topological charge $\mathfrak{w}$, it gives actually a rather strong constraint.

-Setting apart the trivial cases with $\mathfrak{w}\bar{U} \in \mathbb{Z}$, this condition means that the elliptic curve $E_T$ should admit a non-trivial endomorphism:
+Setting apart the trivial (and unphysical) cases with $\bar{U} \in \mathbb{Z}$, this condition means that the elliptic curve $E_T$ should admit a non-trivial endomorphism:

 This property, known as {\it complex multiplication}, it only shared by elliptic curves whose complex structure $T$ is valued in an {\it imaginary quadratic number field} $\mathbb{Q}(\sqrt{D})$, namely